James L. Voss: Departmental administrator

-In his administrator's position, Dr. Voss saw the need for a new veterinary teaching hospital.
+In his administrator's position, Voss saw the need for a new veterinary teaching hospital.
 The old hospital, located in the center of CSU's main campus, offered little space for the flourishing program.
 The numbers of students enrolled in the program tasked the outdated and inadequate laboratories.
 Biosecurity issues also began to arise.
 The university's request for funds was initially turned down by the state legislature.
-Dr. Voss and his colleagues turned to the agricultural and ranching communities, as well as some supportive politicians.
+Voss and his colleagues turned to the agricultural and ranching communities, as well as some supportive politicians.
 The state eventually provided the funding necessary to allow for a new hospital, which opened in 1978 and began with veterinary programs that are still in its curriculum.

 CSU dean

-In 1986, Dr. Voss started a 15-year tenure as CSU's dean of the College of Veterinary Medicine and Biomedical Sciences, retiring in 2001.
+In 1986, Voss started a 15-year tenure as CSU's dean of the College of Veterinary Medicine and Biomedical Sciences, retiring in 2001.
 Upon his retirement, the teaching hospital was renamed in his honor as the James L. Voss Veterinary Teaching Hospital.
 He was also honored in several congressional speeches, given by Scott McInniss and Wayne Allard.
 To this day, the CSU veterinary program graduates about 140 veterinarians each year and has been ranked among the top three veterinary teaching programs in the United States.

 Personal life and death

-Dr. Voss and wife Kay lived in Fort Collins, Colorado and had two sons, Ed and Bill, and one daughter, Laura.
-On July 12, 2013, Dr. Voss died from a lengthy unspecified illness.
-He was 79 years old.
+Voss and wife Kay lived in Fort Collins, Colorado and had two sons and one daughter.
+On July 12, 2013, Voss died from a lengthy unspecified illness.